Tsumugivolle77/nlaProject/README.md

 1. Introduce the code file by file;
 2. Test the feasibility of my work;
-3. Give comments and retrospects.
+3. Give comments and thoughts.

 # Code Introduction